Text-Based Personas for Simulating User Privacy Decisions: Introduction

 \end{itemize}

-To address these research questions, we propose \name (derived from \textbf{Nar}rative Personas for P\textbf{riva}cy), a framework designed to successfully balance these four dimensions.
-To achieve \textit{usability and scalability}, \name compresses raw privacy data into generalized, text-based privacy personas, shifting from uninterpretable raw data logs to concise, human-readable narratives.
+To tackle these research questions, we propose \name (derived from \textbf{Nar}rative Personas for P\textbf{riva}cy), a framework designed to successfully balance these four dimensions.
+To achieve \textit{auditability and scalability}, \name compresses raw privacy data into generalized, text-based privacy personas, shifting from uninterpretable raw data logs to concise, human-readable narratives.
 To ensure these personas maintain population-level \textit{representation}, we ground their generation in large-scale real-world survey datasets rather than relying on LLM-generated demographic stereotypes.
-Finally, to achieve individual-level \textit{predictiveness}, \name moves beyond processing a single summarization pass.
-Instead, it employs an iterative optimization process that tests the generated persona against the user's historical decisions, refining the narrative until it can consistently simulate that individual's specific privacy preferences.
+Finally, to achieve individual-level \textit{predictiveness}, \name employs an iterative optimization process that tests the generated persona against the user's historical decisions, refining the narrative until it can consistently simulate that individual's privacy preferences.

-We apply \name to five diverse, privacy-centric datasets---from the Pew Research Center (PP1, W49, W127), ACM CHI 2021 (CAuthN), and PETS Symposium 2024 (SPA)---to evaluate the performance of the text-based personas.
-We highlight these findings.
+We apply \name to five privacy-centric datasets---from the Pew Research Center (PP1, W49, W127), ACM CHI 2021 (CAuthN), and PETS Symposium 2024 (SPA)---to evaluate the performance of the text-based personas.
+Our main findings are summarized below: